Peter McEvoy

-Peter Aloysius McEvoy OBE (born 22 March 1953) was a leading British amateur golfer for many years, and is now a golf course designer, golf administrator, and golf writer.
+Peter Aloysius McEvoy OBE (22 March 1953 – 6 April 2025) was a British amateur golfer for many years, and a golf course designer, golf administrator and golf writer.

 Early life

-McEvoy was born in London, but spent much of his childhood living near Turnberry where his father was a member of the famous links course.
+In 1953, McEvoy was born in London but spent much of his childhood living near Turnberry where his father was a member of the famous links course.
 Even after moving back to London, he was able to play at the famous course.

-Playing highlights
+Golf career

 McEvoy won The Amateur Championship in both 1977 and 1978, which kicked off an impressive amateur golf career.
 He was a member of the Great Britain & Ireland Walker Cup team five times between 1977 and 1989.
 He also played on five Eisenhower Trophy teams, including 1988 when he won the individual event and GB&I won the team event.
 He was the low amateur at The Open Championship in 1978 and 1979, and was the first British amateur golfer to make the cut at the Masters Tournament, which he did in 1978.
 He also won the Lytham Trophy in 1979, the Brabazon Trophy in 1980 (tied with Ronan Rafferty), and was runner-up at the Amateur Championship in 1987.

-Captains winning teams

 McEvoy was named captain of the Great Britain & Ireland teams for the 1999 and 2001 Walker Cups, which won both times; this was the first time GB&I ever had consecutive wins in the event.
 McEvoy was also captain of the victorious Great Britain & Ireland team for the 1998 Eisenhower Trophy tournament, making McEvoy the only person to win the individual event, the team event as a player, and the team event as a captain.
 He captained again in 2000, and GB&I finished in second place.
 In 2002, when Ireland, England, Scotland, and Wales began sending separate teams to the tournament instead of a combined team, McEvoy was the captain of the English team.

-Golf course design, and administration

-McEvoy has been involved with golf course design for over 20 years, with his own company and in collaboration with others.
-He has worked on numerous courses around the world, including Fota Island Golf Course, which hosted the 2001 Irish Open and other Irish tournaments.
+McEvoy was involved with golf course design for over 20 years, with his own company and in collaboration with others.
+He worked on numerous courses around the world, including Fota Island Golf Course, which hosted the 2001 Irish Open and other Irish tournaments.

 In 2002, McEvoy was named Chairman of The Royal and Ancient Golf Club of St Andrews Selection Committee, which chooses the members for Great Britain & Ireland amateur teams competing in various international events (such as the Walker Cup).